-- 1. Systematically build on reading strategies as students move through the school, alongside greater use of roleplay, drama, and debate, to further support fluency and expression in reading, speaking, and listening, particularly in the lower and upper elementary phases. - 2.
-Apply the features of a specific genre of writing, in independent writing, across the whole school. - 3.
-Apply the rules of grammar, punctuation, and spelling to all writing, ensuring that handwriting is correctly formed, across the whole school.
+1. Systematically build on reading strategies as students move through the school, alongside greater use of roleplay, drama, and debate, to further support fluency and expression in reading, speaking, and listening, particularly in the lower and upper elementary phases.

+2. Apply the features of a specific genre of writing, in independent writing, across the whole school.

+3. Apply the rules of grammar, punctuation, and spelling to all writing, ensuring that handwriting is correctly formed, across the whole school.

-Students' attainment and progress in Mathematics
+Studer ts' attainment and progress in Math ematics

-Internal Evaluations

-Elements

-External Evaluations
+Internal Evaluations Elements External Evaluations

-For the end of the academic year
+1.1.1 For the end of the academic

-2020/21, the internal end of year marks for mathematics entered on ESIS and aligned with curriculum standards indicated that attainment was outstanding in grades 1 to 6, very good in Grades 7 and 12 and good in grades 9 to 11.
-However, this historical information has not been updated for 2021/22, with no internal assessment information for Grades K to 6 currently available.
-For grades 7 to 12, the schools internal assessment aligned to curriculum standards indicates for the first two terms of 2021/22 attainment was outstanding in all grades.
-No information was made available to inspectors on attainment in the kindergarten grades.
+2020/21, the internal end of y marks for mathematics enter

+Against curriculum standards ESIS and aligned with curricu

+1.1.2 standards indicated that atta

+. was outstanding in grades 1 t

+Against national and international standards very good in Grades 7 and 12

+good in grades 9 to 11.
+Howev historical information has not

+1.1.3 updated for 2021/22, with no

+Knowledge, skills & understanding assessment information for C

+K to 6 currently available.
+For

+1.1.4 7 to 12, the schools internal

+Trends in attainment over time assessment aligned to curric

+standards indicates for the fi

+1.2.1 terms of 2021/22 attainment

+Progress against starting points and outstanding in all grades.
+No information was made availa

+over time inspectors on attainment in t

+1.2.2 kindergarten grades.

+1.2.2 Recently introduced externa

+Progress in lessons assessments for mathematic

-Recently introduced external GL PT assessments for mathematics' attainment indicate that for Grade 3 attainment is below average.
-Grade 5 below average and Grades 4, 6, 7, 8 and 9 average.
-Overall, these assessments indicate that attainment is in line with curriculum standards.
+1.2.3 attainment indicate that for (

+1.2.0 attainment is below average.
+5 below average and Grades
-The school recently undertook Canadian, Nova Scotia Education Department external assessments for Grade 10 in mathematics but is waiting for results.
-Historically, these assessments were taken in 2018/19 for Grade 6 in mathematics only, with an expected level attained.
-No other Canadian assessments have been taken by the school, or for other grades for three years due to pandemic disruption.
-However, the school does have plans to fully reintroduce these in the next academic year.

-TIMSS assessments taken in 2019, indicate that the schools' position is intermediate in mathematics.
-PISA testing undertaken in 2019, ranked the school for mathematics in the middle range internationally and above the UAE mean average.
-PISA tests were undertaken recently but the school is waiting for results.
-Attainment in lessons and students work does not align with the schools' internal assessment results.
+Progress of different groups 8 and 9 average.
+Overall, the

+assessments indicate that

+attainment is in line with curri

+standards.

+The school recently undertoo

+Canadian, Nova Scotia Educ Department external assess

+for Grade 10 in mathematics

+waiting for results.
+Historically

+assessments were taken in 2

+for Grade 6 in mathematics of

+with an expected level attain

+other Canadian assessments

+been taken by the school, or other grades for three years

+pandemic disruption.
+Howeve

+school does have plans to fu

+introduce these in the next

+academic year.

+TIMSS assessments taken in

+indicate that the schools' pos

+intermediate in mathematics testing undertaken in 2019, ro

+the school for mathematics i

+middle range internationally

+above the UAE mean average

+tests were undertaken recer

+the school is waiting for resul

+Attainment in lessons and stu

+schools' internal assessment results.
 Attainment information for Grades ten, eleven and twelve was gathered through scrutiny of students work as these grades at the time of inspection, were on study leave.